Advanced Access Content System: Encryption

 AACS uses cryptography to control and restrict the use of digital media.
 It encrypts content under one or more title keys using the Advanced Encryption Standard (AES).
-Title keys are decrypted using a combination of a media key (encoded in a Media Key Block) and the Volume ID of the media (e.g., a physical serial number embedded on a pre-recorded disc).
+Title keys are decrypted using a media key (encoded in a Media Key Block) and the Volume ID of the media (e.g., a physical serial number embedded on a pre-recorded disc).

-The principal difference between AACS and CSS (the DRM system used on DVDs and CDs) lies in how the device decryption keys and codes are organized.
+The principal difference between AACS and CSS (the DRM system used on DVDs) lies in how the device decryption keys and codes are organized.

 Under CSS, all players of a given model group are provisioned with the same shared activated decryption key.
-Content is encrypted under the title-specific key, which is itself encrypted under each model's key.
-Thus each disc contains a collection of several hundred encrypted keys, one for each licensed player model.
+Content is encrypted using a title-specific key, which is itself encrypted under each model's key.
+Thus, each disc contains a collection of several hundred encrypted keys, one for each licensed player model.

 In principle, this approach allows licensors to "revoke" a given player model (prevent it from playing back future content) by omitting to encrypt future title keys with the player model's key.
 In practice, however, revoking all players of a particular model is costly, as it causes many users to lose playback capability.
 Furthermore, the inclusion of a shared key across many players makes key compromise significantly more likely, as was demonstrated by a number of compromises in the mid-1990s.

 The approach of AACS provisions each individual player with a unique set of decryption keys which are used in a broadcast encryption scheme.
 This approach allows licensors to "revoke" individual players, or more specifically, the decryption keys associated with the player.
-Thus, if a given player's keys are compromised and published, the AACS LA can simply revoke those keys in future content, making the keys/player useless for decrypting new titles.
+Thus, if a given player's keys are compromised and published, the AACS LA can simply revoke those keys in future content, rendering the keys and the player useless for decrypting new titles.

 AACS also incorporates traitor tracing techniques.
 The standard allows for multiple versions of short sections of a movie to be encrypted with different keys, while a given player will only be able to decrypt one version of each section.
 The manufacturer embeds varying digital watermarks (such as Cinavia) in these sections, and upon subsequent analysis of the pirated release the compromised keys can be identified and revoked (this feature is called Sequence keys in the AACS specifications).